Peter Cottrell

 On Mother’s Day, in March 2013, I was critically injured in a cycling accident in Westerham near Sevenoaks in Kent.

-I was 48-years-old at the time and was out for a 30-mile Sunday ride which I did fairly regularly to keep fit.
-I was heading down Westerham Hill, which is the fastest part of the route and came off my bike.
-It was a hill I must have previously cycled down safely 200 times, at least.
+It happened while I was out for a 30-mile Sunday ride, which I did regularly to keep fit.
+I was heading down Westerham Hill, the fastest part of the route and came off my bike.

-Their team cared for me and took me to major trauma centre at King’s College hospital, arriving within 16 minutes of take off.
-I then spent a month in King’s College Hospital and Princess Royal University hospitals, being looked after brilliantly by the staff at both places.
+Their team cared for me and took me to the major trauma centre at King’s College Hospital, arriving within 16 minutes of take-off.
+I then spent a month in King’s College and Princess Royal University Hospitals, being looked after brilliantly by the staff at both places.

-I’ve never known why my accident happened and even eight and a half years on, it’s never bothered me much that I don’t know.
+I’ve never known why my accident happened and even now eleven years on, it’s never bothered me much that I don’t know.
 Within a couple of days of waking up in hospital I was thinking ‘The important thing is that I’m still alive; now I need to look forwards.
 I just need to recover and get back to my normal life.’

 My mental recovery has always been as important to me as my physical recovery.
-Over time I ticked things off like cycling again, going swimming, then getting back to work after four months.
-Flying to Sweden to see my family there, was another really important milestone for me, which I did less than a year after my accident.
+Over time I ticked things off like cycling again, going swimming and getting back to work.
+Flying to Sweden to see my family there was another really important milestone for me, which I did less than a year after my accident.

 I know that all of this was only made possible because KSS were there for me that day.